Your sales pipeline is like a plumbing system of pipes, valves, and faucets meant to allow water (or leads) to flow smoothly and unobstructed.

 Some lead routing automation platforms offer audit logs that detail why a particular lead is routed a certain way.
 The best audit logs show the outcomes that went into each decision that sent a record down a specific path.

-When forming a solid lead management strategy, consider the following questions:
+When forming a lead management strategy, consider the following questions:

 Companies that consistently follow a lead management strategy optimise their sales pipeline and maximise the conversion of leads into loyal customers.

 With standardised sales and marketing processes, you will more easily identify where lead leakage is happening in the funnel.
-It allows you to deploy the right corrective actions.
+With this knowledge, you’ll be empowered to deploy the right fixes.

-Once qualified, marketing can then hand off sales-ready leads to sellers who are confident there is an appropriate level of buying intent.
-Of course, not every lead will end up converting or purchasing — wouldn’t that be nice?
+Once qualified, marketing can hand off sales-ready leads to sellers who are confident there’s an appropriate level of buying intent.
+Of course, as much as you’d like it, not every lead will end up converting or purchasing!

-Don’t neglect to get feedback from sales to determine if a lead should be brought back into the marketable database for re-nurturing and perhaps re-qualifying at some point down the road.
+Don’t neglect to get feedback from sales to determine if a lead should be brought back into the database for re-nurturing and perhaps re-qualifying.

-Like that ageing pipe behind sheetrock, lead leakage is often hidden in your CRM data and manual processes.
+Like that ageing pipe behind the dry wall, lead leakage is often hidden in your CRM data and manual processes.

 You’ll know your lead management processes are breaking down when:

-Another telltale sign is the grumblings you hear from your Sales team.
+Another telltale sign is the grumblings you might hear from your sales team.
 You’ve got leakage on your hands if sales reps: